+The view is taken from the green dot in the small 1748 map here below.
+In the description below the plate Vasi made reference to: 1) Fontanone dell'Acqua Paola; 2) S. Pietro in Montorio; 3) Monte Testaccio; 4) Piramide di Caio Cestio.
 1), 2), and 4) are shown in detail in other pages.
 The small map shows only 3) and 4) because 1) and 2) are very distant from the site shown in the etching.

 The view in April 2009 with a former slaughterhouse in the foreground

 The area shown in the plate was significantly modified in the late XIXth century by the construction of a large slaughterhouse, by the redesign of the river bed and by a railway bridge across the river (the photo shown above was taken from a train).
 Monte Testaccio, the artificial hill made up of broken testae (ceramic vases used for the transportation of olive oil) was rightly regarded as an archaeological site and it was almost unaffected by these changes and by the development of Testaccio, a modern quarter.